FaezehShakouri/hackathon-2025-berlin-submissions/README.md

 The W3PN_Hacks Berlin 2025 has concluded.
 After evaluation by the judges, the winning projects have been selected.
 Congratulations to the winning teams!

-Of course, here is a more concise version of the "Results & Winners" section.

 ### 🎉 Winning Projects (7)

 | Track | Winner | Description |